List of newspapers in Australia by circulation

 Note that this article provides historical figures only for selected papers only with very few updates since 2018.
 Newspapers such Guardian Australia, Crikey and The Saturday Paper are not listed.

 There are several measures of circulation of newspapers.
-The Australian Bureau of Circulations (ABC) Paid Media Audit Data provides independent verification of paid media distribution in Australia.
+The Australian Bureau of Circulations (ABCs) Paid Media Audit Data provides independent verification of paid media distribution in Australia.
 Measures are also divided by electronic and print versions.
 The trend shown over the years is continuously declining for the print newspapers and surging for electronic newspapers since the 21st century.

 Circulation of print newspapers

 Circulation of print newspapers is typically divided into Monday–Friday, Saturday/weekend and Sunday for each quarter.
 In 2017 the Audited Media Association of Australia announced that circulation figures were to be published every six months.
 The Herald Sun has the highest circulation in Australia.
 Based in one of the country's two major cities, Melbourne, it is the result of the amalgamation of the original Sun and Herald newspapers.